 - The taxation year for all individuals and personal service corporations is the calendar year, ending December 31st.
 A corporation can choose any fiscal year as long as it remains consistent - Income tax is calculated as per these steps: - 1.
 Calculate all sources of income - 2.
 Make allowable deductions - 3.
 Calculate the gross or basic tax payable - 4.
 Claim various tax credits on tax payable - 5.
 Calculate net tax payable - Types of income: - 1.
 Employment income taxed on a gross receipt basis - 2.
-Capital property income dividends and interest - 3.
-Business income taxed on a net income basis - 4.
+Business income taxed on a net income basis - 3.
+Income from securities and other assets purchased for investment - 4.
 Capital gains and losses